swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 General information on **using galaxy** can be found on the [galaxy training website](https://training.galaxyproject.org/training-material/)

 For more general information about **single cell RNAseq processing on galaxy**; there are some excellent tutorials to be found here on the [galaxy training website scRNA section](https://training.galaxyproject.org/training-material/topics/single-cell/).
 The workflow implemented here is heavily influenced by the [Clustering 3kPBMCs with Scanpy tutorial](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.html )

+{% include callout.html type="note" content="These workflows will not currently work with the fastq data from 10X's probe based 'Gene expression Flex' kits, only sequence based kits." %}

 # Analysis overview